How to Learn Persian Through Poetry and Classical Literature

 To khod hejabe khodi, Hafez az mian barkhiz.

-Introduction in Farsi: Learning Greetings Through Literature
+Learning Farsi Greetings Through Literature

 1. سلام، دوست عزیز!